Nonnegative Polynomials and Circuit Polynomials: SONC decompositions preserve sparsity

-Continue adjusting the terms involving $2\bv_m$ and $\bu_m+\bv_m$ in the expression of $h$ in a similar way.
-Eventually we can write $h$ as a sum of nonnegative banana polynomials with the same support as desired. \end{proof}
+Continue to adjust the terms involving $\x^{2\bv_m}$ and $\x^{\bu_m+\bv_m}$ in the expression of $h$ in a similar way.
+Finally we can write $h$ as a sum of AGE polynomials without cancellation as desired. \end{proof}

-\begin{remark} Theorem \ref{sec3-thm2} ensures that every SONC polynomial admits a SONC decomposition by only using the support from the original polynomial and with no cancellation.
-This is a very desired property (sparsity-preservation) to design efficient algorithms for sparse polynomial optimization based on SONC decompositions and is a distinguished difference from SOS decompositions. \end{remark}
+Due to the coincidence of the SONC cone and the SAGE cone, it is immediate from Theorem \ref{sec3-thm2} that every SAGE polynomial decomposes into a sum of AGE polynomials without cancellation.
+This result was also independently proved in \cite[Corollary 20]{murray} by different techniques.
+It was first proved in the context of signomials based on convex duality and then was specialized to the situation of polynomials.
+The proof given here, however, deals directly with polynomials and employs integrality of exponents in an essential way.

-\begin{remark} Although in the proof of Theorem \ref{sec3-thm2}, we use all simplices containing $\b$ as an interior point for each $\b\in\Gamma(f)$, it is possible to obtain a SONC decomposition for $f$ by using less simplices.
-Actually, by Theorem \ref{sec3-thm2} together with Carath\'eodory's theorem (\cite[Corollary 17.1.2]{ro}), we can write a SONC polynomial $f$ as a sum of at most $|\supp(f)|$ nonnegative circuit polynomials. \end{remark}
+Theorem \ref{sec3-thm2} ensures that every SONC polynomial admits a SONC decomposition by using only the support from the original polynomial and with no cancellation.
+This is a very desired property (sparsity-preservation) to design efficient algorithms for sparse polynomial optimization based on SONC decompositions and is a distinguished difference from SOS decompositions.
+In the SOS case, a well-known result concerning sparsity due to Reznick states that if $f=\sum_if_i^2$, then $\supp(f_i)\subseteq\frac{1}{2}\New(f)$ (\cite[Theorem 1]{reznick1978extremal}), but generally cancellations occur among $f_i^2$'s.
+As a simple example, consider $f=3-4x+x^4=2(1-x)^2+(1-x^2)^2$.
+When expanding the squares on the right side, the monomial $x^2$ appears though it doesn't appear in the expression of $f$.